Chapter 7 Bankruptcy in Ohio

 Chapter 7 Bankruptcy Collateral

 The most common examples of collateral are items such as houses and vehicles.
 If a debtor is behind on payments, the creditor can ask to have the automatic stay lifted in order to repossess or foreclose on the property.
-If the debtor’s payments are current, they may often keep the property and continue to make payments as before, unless the property has enough equity to justify its sale by the trustee.
-If a creditor obtained a court judgment against the debtor and recorded a lien against property because of an unpaid debt, that debt is also secured.
+If the debtor’s payments are current, the debtor may often keep the property and continue to make payments as before, unless the property has enough equity to justify its sale by the trustee.
+If a creditor obtained a court judgment against the debtor and recorded a lien against the property because of unpaid debt, that debt is also secured.
 The debtor may be able to discharge the lien in bankruptcy.
 Upon completion of the Chapter 7 Bankruptcy process, a debtor is discharged of all debts, except:

 - Non-dischargeable debts, such as child support, tax debts, student loans

 - Debts the court has declared non-dischargeable due to creditor objection, including those incurred by means of fraud or malicious acts.

 If a person filed a Chapter 7 discharge or completed a Chapter 13 bankruptcy repayment plan in the previous eight years, that individual is ineligible to file a for a Chapter 7 Bankruptcy.
 Under bankruptcy laws, debtors whose incomes are higher than the median income for a family of their size in the state where domiciled may not be permitted to file for Chapter 7.
 If a person’s disposable income, less certain permitted expenses, would allow him/her to repay a portion of their unsecured debt over a five-year repayment period, the filing will not be permitted.